wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### EXTERNAL_SERIAL_SIZE

 A raw serial number byte that writes X509 serial numbers in unsigned binary to a buffer.
 For all cases, the buffer needs to be at least EXTERNAL_SERIAL_SIZE (32).
 On success, it returns WOLFSSL_SUCCESS.
+Note: this is a internal macro that cannot be user defined.

 #### FIPS_VERSION_GE